-The post did not get delivered for next 4 days and I panicked, I was not sure what to do?
-Is it just the delay or would they have lost my letter.
+The post did not get delivered for next 4 days and I panicked.
+I was not sure what to do?
+Is it just the delay or would they have lost my letter?
 Can they trace the letter if it is lost?
 I was not sure what is the difference between speed post and registered post, later one I had an impression that it cannot be lost.
-I wanted to know if the Speed post is also registered as they charge more for it.
-While all these questions were kicking in my mind, I did a Google on Indian Post and it lead me to a working website, seemed quite updated.
+Wanted to know if the Speed post is also registered as they charge more for it.
+While all these questions were kicking in my mind, I did a Google on Indian Post and it leads me to a working website, seemed quite updated.

 I quickly wrote a mail to Speedpost managers in both Bangalore and Noida.
 They answered immediately saying the post has been delivered two days back.
-I wrote back saying that it has not been delivered, and they said they will check and get back to me.
-That evening the post was delivered to my parents and I received a mail stating the same.
-The post master also wrote that he has spoken to Mr. Goyal (my father) and he has confirmed that he has received the post.
-I was relieved and I wrote a thank you note to both the managers appreciating their fast response.
+I wrote back saying that it has not been delivered.
+They said they will check and get back to me.
+That evening the post was delivered to my parents.
+I received a mail stating the same.
+The postmaster also wrote that he has spoken to Mr. Goyal (my father) and he has confirmed that he has received the post.
+I was relieved and wrote a thank you note to both the managers appreciating their fast response.
 I checked with my father and he said he received the letter at about 8 PM, which is definitely way beyond the regular post office timings.

-Best part of the story came a day later when I got a call from Noida Speedpost manager to apologize for the delay and asking me for feedback on the service.
-This came as a total surprise to me and I am sure he could read a smile along with some awe in my voice.
-After all we are not used to this level of customer service.
-And this customer service was definitely better than the all the ‘Call Center’ enabled services where the person handling your call has no clue of what they are talking about and can only read what the system displays in front of them.
-Here the people involved knew their business, and they did not ask me ten thousand questions before answering ‘We will get back to you’, ‘ Have a nice day’.
+The best part of the story came a day later when I got a call from Noida Speedpost manager to apologize for the delay and asking me for feedback on the service.
+This came as a total surprise to me.
+I am sure he could read a smile along with some awe in my voice.
+After all, we are not used to this level of customer service.
+And this customer service was definitely better than the all the ‘Call Center’ enabled services.
+Where the person handling your call has no clue of what they are talking about.
+And can only read what the system displays in front of them.
+Here the people involved knew their business.
+They did not ask me ten thousand questions before answering ‘We will get back to you’, ‘ Have a nice day’.

-To summarize, there was a delay in the overall service as they were supposed to deliver the letter within 2-3 days, but at the same time the customer service was amazing.
+To summarize, there was a delay in the overall service.
+As they were supposed to deliver the letter within 2-3 days.
+But at the same time, the customer service was amazing.
 Now it could be because that I logged a complaint where it was traceable and transparency helps.
 Maybe mine was one of the few complaints that they received through their website.
-But I am optimistic, may be finally our postal department is waking up to the new world and is ready to take on its competition head on.
+But I am optimistic.
+Maybe finally our postal department is waking up to the new world and is ready to take on its competition head-on.
 With the kind of reach they have, they can be a tough competition for the rest of the industry.